khadas/khadas_docs/linux/source/vim3/PcieUsbPort.md

 There are three ways to setup the `PCIe/USB3.0` port:
 * Setup the port using the [KBI](/linux/vim3/KbiGuidance.html)
-* Setup the port using the Android UI
-* Setup the port using the Android/Ubuntu command line
+* Setup the port using the Ubuntu command line

 ## Setup the PCIe / USB3.0 port using the KBI
 You need to [setup the serial debug tool](/linux/vim3/SetupSerialTool.html) and enter the u-boot command line.